 Molly is highly regarded for her expertise in nonformal education, human rights training, and social transformation.
 Her work with Tostan has brought her international recognition for results in many areas of development which include, reductions in infant and maternal mortality, widespread school and birth registration, the emergence of female leadership and the abandonment of female genital cutting (FGC) and child/forced marriage.

-- More than 200,000 community members have directly participated in Tostan’s program, and over two million have been reached indirectly through its ‘organized diffusion’ model.
+- More than 200,000 community members have directly participated in Tostan’s program, and over 3 million have been reached indirectly through its ‘organized diffusion’ model.